nf-core/website/markdown/usage/tutorials/nf_core_usage_tutorial.md

 Note that the order in which config profiles are specified matters.
 Their priority increases from left to right.

 > Our tip: Be clever with multiple Nextflow configuration locations.
-For example, use `-profile` for your cluster configuration, `~/.nextflow/config` for your personal config such as `params.email` and a working directory `nextflow.config` file for reproducible run-specific configuration.
+For example, use `-profile` for your cluster configuration, `~/.nextflow/config` for your personal config such as `params.email` and a working directory `config` (e.g. `custom.config` provided to the run with `-c custom.config`) file for reproducible run-specific configuration.

 To know more about Nextflow configurations you can check the [pipeline configuration tutorial](https://nf-co.re/usage/configuration).